ethpm/py-ethpm/README.md

 owned_package = OwnedPackage(web3)
 ```

-`Package` classes should be constructable from any of:

-* Local filesystem path to a lockfile
-* Lockfile URI
-* The parsed lockfile JSON
+A `Package` class can only be directly constructed from the parsed lockfile JSON.
+It can also be initialized with the lockfile's URI or the local filesystem path to a lockfile by using `Package.from_file(path)`.

 ## Contract Factories